Fromia indica: Nutrition and management of the aquarium

 The species appears to be safe for reef aquariums.
 This sea star may be fed small pieces or pellets of seafood such as shrimp or scallop.
 Though it is familiar to most hobbyists, it is not easy to maintain.
-This is because it is very sensitive to changes in water chemistry and often succumbs rapidly to bacterial infection due to rough handling, poor acclimatization, and starvation.
+This is because it is very sensitive to changes in water chemistry and often succumbs rapidly to bacterial infections due to rough handling, poor acclimatization, and starvation.

 Fromia elegans

 In 1921, H. L. Clark described a species of sea star, commonly known as Little red star, as Fromia elegans.
 In 1938, Engel collected specimens he believed to be F. elegans.
-Hayashi studied Engel's collection, and finding the specimens to be the same species as Fromia indica, considered the names to be synonymous.
+Hayashi studied Engel's collection and finding the specimens to be the same species as Fromia indica, considered the names to be synonymous.
 In 1971, A. M. Clark believed there were enough differences between some specimens that they should be separate species, and that Engel's 1938 specimens may have been F. indica mistaken for F. elegans.
 Marsh doubted this in 1977, though she didn't have evidence.
 Engel's description is now considered a synonym, and informally a forma, of Fromia indica, while H. L. Clark's description is accepted as a full species.